arcadiapage/arcadiapage.github.io/_drafts/what-it-s-like-being-an-infp-enneagram-type-3.md

 layout: post
 title: What It's Like Being an INFP Enneagram Type 3
 subtitle: "...And saying hello to my shadow"
-tags: []
+tags:
+- INFP & HSP

 ---
 After years of thinking I was a Type 4 on the Enneagram, I recently realized that I'm a Type 3.
 Okay, technically I am SX/SP 3w4.

-( [This](https://personalitypath.com/enneagram/wings/enneagram-3w2-3w4/) site and [this site](https://psychologia.co/3w4/) have good descriptions of 3w4s.And [this site](https://enneagramexplained.com/the-27-enneagram-subtypes/) has a nice description of the subtypes for each type.)
+( [This](https://personalitypath.com/enneagram/wings/enneagram-3w2-3w4/) site and [this site](https://psychologia.co/3w4/) have good descriptions of 3w4s.
+And [this site](https://enneagramexplained.com/the-27-enneagram-subtypes/) has a nice description of the subtypes for each type.)

 At first, there was the excitement of recognition.
 The feeling of, "This is so me, that it's crazy that I didn't even realize it!”